open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 also specify creatures that don’t trigger the glyph, such as those who say a certain password.

-> When you inscribe the glyph, choose one of the
+When you inscribe the glyph, choose one of the

 options below for its effect.
-Once triggered, the glyph glows, filling a 60-­foot-­radius sphere with dim light for 10 minutes, after which time the spell ends.
+Once triggered, the glyph glows, filling a 60 foot radius sphere with dim light for 10 minutes, after which time the spell ends.
 Each creature in the sphere when the glyph activates is targeted by its effect, as is a creature that enters the sphere for the first time on a turn or ends its turn there.

-***Death.*** Each target must make a Constitution saving throw, taking 10d10 necrotic damage on a failed save, or half as much damage on a successful save.
+Death.
+Each target must make a Constitution saving throw, taking 10d10 necrotic damage on a failed save, or half as much damage on a successful save.

-***Discord.*** Each target must make a Constitution saving throw.
+Discord.
+Each target must make a Constitution saving throw.
 On a failed save, a target bickers and argues with other creatures for 1 minute.
 During this time, it is incapable of meaningful communication and has disadvantage on attack rolls and ability checks.

-***Fear.*** Each target must make a Wisdom saving throw and becomes frightened for 1 minute on a failed save.
+Fear.
+Each target must make a Wisdom saving throw and becomes frightened for 1 minute on a failed save.
 While frightened, the target drops whatever it is holding and must move at least 30 feet away from the glyph on each of its turns, if able.

-***Hopelessness.*** Each target must make a Charisma saving throw.
+Hopelessness.
+Each target must make a Charisma saving throw.
 On a failed save, the target is overwhelmed with despair for 1 minute.
 During this time, it can’t attack or target any creature with harmful abilities, spells, or other magical effects.

-***Insanity.*** Each target must make an Intelligence saving throw.
+Insanity.
+Each target must make an Intelligence saving throw.
 On a failed save, the target is driven insane for 1 minute.
 An insane creature can’t take actions, can’t understand what other creatures say, can’t read, and speaks only in gibberish.
 The GM controls its movement, which is erratic.

-***Pain.*** Each target must make a Constitution saving throw and becomes incapacitated with excruciating pain for 1 minute on a failed save.
+Pain.
+Each target must make a Constitution saving throw and becomes incapacitated with excruciating pain for 1 minute on a failed save.

-***Sleep.*** Each target must make a Wisdom saving throw and falls unconscious for 10 minutes on a failed save.
+Sleep.
+Each target must make a Wisdom saving throw and falls unconscious for 10 minutes on a failed save.
 A creature awakens if it takes damage or if someone uses an action to shake or slap it awake.

-***Stunning.*** Each target must make a Wisdom saving throw and becomes stunned for 1 minute on a failed save.
+Stunning.
+Each target must make a Wisdom saving throw and becomes stunned for 1 minute on a failed save.

 #### Telekinesis

-> *5th-­level transmutation*
+##### 5th level transmutation

->
+**Casting Time:** 1 action

-> **Casting Time:** 1 action **Range:** 60 feet **Components:** V, S
+**Range:** 60 feet

->
+**Components:** V, S

-> **Duration:** Concentration, up to 10 minutes
+**Duration:** Concentration, up to 10 minutes

 You gain the ability to move or manipulate creatures or objects by thought.
 When you cast the spell, and as your action each round for the